JPatryk13/web-dev-site-2021/README.md

 # webdevsite
 Web development services entrepreneurship website.
 Using: **Docker** via running docker-compose directly on a Linux server.

+- [x] Base project
+  - [x] Create GitHub repo and clone it
+  - [x] Define prerequisites, stack and plan
+  - [x] Set up virtual environment
+  - [x] Set up basic Django project and test it
+- [x] Development Set-up (Dockerize Django, PostgreSQL)
+  - [x] Test if Docker is working
+  - [x] Create Dockerfile for development environment
+  - [x] Install postgresql
+  - [x] Create docker-compose file for development
+  - [x] Create .env file for development
+  - [x] Update settings file
+  - [x] Test database
+  - [x] Create entrypoint file for development
+- [x] Production Set-up (Gunicorn, Nginx)
+  - [x] Install Gunicorn
+  - [x] Create Dockerfile.prod
+  - [x] Create docker-compose.prod.yml
+  - [x] Create .env.prod and .env.prod.db
+  - [x] Create entrypoint.prod.sh
+  - [x] Set up Nginx
+- [x] Static/Media Files and Super User
+  - [x] Create an app and add it to INSTALLED_APPS
+  - [x] Create a custom management command for creating a super user with pre-defined input
+  - [x] Generate superuser credentials and add it to the .env.prod file
+  - [x] Add management commands to the entrypoint files for development and production
+  - [x] Add static and media files volumes in the docker-compose.prod.yml
+  - [x] Update Dockerfile.prod for creating appropriate directory structure withing the container
+  - [x] Update nginx.conf for static and media files directories
+  - [x] update settings file for media/static files
+  - [x] Create a view that serves for saving media files
+  - [x] Create a template that allows for saving images
+  - [x] Update urls.py so it allows for accessing the view and serves media files in development
+- [ ] Backend (Models, Views, Templates)
+  - [x] Create models for table Project and Link and register it in admin.py

 ## Stack:
  - Docker
  - Django (Python)